 Rancho Notorious (1952)

-The original title for Rancho Notorious was Chuck-a-Luck, which is also the title of the soundtrack ballad (written by Ken Darby) which unifies the plotline, à la High Noon.
-Frontiersman Vern Haskell (Arthur Kennedy) wanders throughout the West in search of the man who robbed and murdered his fiancée.
-He is told that he'll probably find the culprits at Chuck-a-Luck, a combination horse ranch and criminal hideout overseen by saloon chanteuse Altar Keane (Marlene Dietrich).
-To gain entrance to
+In this film, frontiersman Arthur Kennedy wanders throughout the West in search of the men who raped and murdered his sweetheart.
+He is told that he'll probably find the culprits at Chuck-a-Luck, a combination horse ranch and criminal hideout overseen by saloon chanteuse Marlene Dietrich.

 Rancho Notorious is strange.
 Peculiar.
 Outrageous.
 Utterly distinctive.